Gold of Tolosa: Greek origins of Gallic treasure

 In a fragment from Cassius Dio's work, the historian asserted that the Gold of Tolosa had its origins in the Gallic invasion of Greece under Brennus.

 In 280 BC, a great army of Gallic warriors invaded Macedon and central Greece.
 According to Pausanias, the Gauls were motivated by a desire for plunder.
-The success of the expedition was rich enough to prompt Brennus, who been one of the leaders of the 280 BC expedition, to persuade the Gallic tribes to launch another invasion.
+The success of the expedition was rich enough to prompt Brennus, who had been one of the leaders of the 280 BC expedition, to persuade the Gallic tribes to launch another invasion.
 Brennus convinced the Gauls that the relative Greek weakness at the time and the great wealth of the Greek cities and temple sanctuaries were opportunities to be exploited.
 Strabo relates that the Volcae Tectosages were believed to have been amongst the tribes that joined Brennus in this invasion.

 The campaign of 279 BC proved less successful than that of the previous year.
 While a Greek coalition force of Aetolians, Boeotians, Athenians, Phocians, and other Greeks north of Corinth mustered at the narrow pass of Thermopylae, on the east coast of central Greece, Brennus pushed southward with his warriors.
 A Greek attempt to delay the Gauls at the Spercheios failed when a Gallic force of ten thousand swam the river and moved to outflank the outnumbered Greeks.

 At the Battle of Thermopylae, the Greeks initially managed to check the Gallic advance, inflicting heavy losses on Brennus' army.
 In an attempt to divide the Greek coalition force and thereby weaken it, Brennus detached approximately forty thousand of his warriors from the main army and dispatched them to Aetolia.
 This detachment sacked Callia and proceeded to brutally pillage the Aetolian towns and temples.
 Alarmed at the news, the Aetolian detachment left Thermopylae in order to defend their homeland.